Complexity At the Cost of Being Simple

 There will be a time when we have to revisit mathematics and do a house cleaning of this ‘cuddle muddle’.

-This entry was posted on November 2, 2014 by heurist.
+This entry was posted on Nov 2, 2014 by Heurist.
 It was filed under Artificial Intelligence, Consciousness, Knowledge, Learning, Mathematics, Mathesis Universalis, Metaphysics, Psyence, Science and Technology Run Amok, Social Engineering and was tagged with ai, artifical intelligence, Artificial Intelligence, BadMathematics, BadPhilosophy, BadScience, Complexity, fraud, insight, knowledge, learning, NP-complete, Psyence, ScienceRunAmok, Tetris, understanding, wisdom.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.